 For the second installment in his exploration of the Piano Sonatas of Ludwig van Beethoven, Jonathan Biss turns to Sonatas of Beethoven’s “middle period,” when the composer continued to push the form to new structural and expressive heights.
 The rumbling, repeated chords that begin the “Waldstein” Sonata, No. 21, Op.
 53 heralded a new type of pianistic virtuosity, one driven by a deeply psychological, heroic character.
-The Piano Sonata No. 22 in F Major, Op.
-54 which follows is one of the least known in Beethoven’s output, yet it employs an interestingly experimental structure and energetic use of contrast.
-The emotional trajectory of the program leads to the famous Piano Sonata No. 23 in F Minor, Op.
+The Piano Sonata No. 24 in F-sharp Major, Op.
+78 begins the second portion of the concert, and the emotional trajectory of the program leads to the famous Piano Sonata No. 23 in F Minor, Op.
 57 “Appasionata,” one of the great monuments of Western music.

 The three concert Beethoven series featuring Jonathan Biss is made possible by generous support from Martha Johnston and Robert Coonrod.

 LUDWIG VAN BEETHOVEN (1770-1827)

 Piano Sonata No. 12 in A-flat Major, Op.
 26

 Piano Sonata No. 21 in C Major, Op.
 53 “Waldstein"